WHAT FACTORS DETERMINE THE COST OF SOFTWARE DEVELOPMENT?

 Benefits and shortfalls of a time-and-materials contract

 - It allows for more flexibility along the way.
 During the project, if you decide you want to change some features, then the price/budget would just be adjusted to allow for this change.
 You'll simply be charged for it.

 - You can more easily react to the "unknowns" – often you don't know exactly what you want at the beginning of the process.

 - You may in fact pay less than what was estimated should the project be completed more efficiently or if you decide to scale back during the process.

 - You don't know exactly what your final price will be.

 - Because there isn't a fixed, set price, a project could easily scale much larger than originally planned, especially if unforeseen issues arise during the course of the project.

-In software development, you can work out a fixed price approach for the discovery/wireframe development and then the actual build of the software could be time & materials.
-This approach can often be the best of both worlds (depending on your specific circumstances) as it allows for a certain level of certainty for a particular stage of the project but then allows for a certain level of flexibility with the remainder of the project.
+In software development, you can work out a fixed price approach for the discovery and wireframe development and then the actual build of the software could be based on a time-and-materials contract.
+This approach can often be the best of both worlds (depending on your specific circumstances) as it allows for a level of certainty for a particular stage of the project but then allows for a certain level of flexibility with the remainder of the project.